 “Chains do not hold a marriage together.
 It is threads, hundreds of tiny threads which sew people together through the years.
 That is what makes a marriage last – more than passion or even sex.” ~ Simone Signoret.
+The stronger your threads, the better your marriage will be – even if you have to work on improving your relationship when you’re in debt.

 How to Improve a Bad Relationship